Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation: Point process modelling

-Marks, unlike locations, do not generally lie in some physical space and, therefore, lack a reason to be restricted to bounded spaces.
+Marks, unlike locations, do not generally lie in some physical space and therefore are not necessarily restricted to bounded spaces.
 Moreover, one could easily envision marks supported on a non-Euclidian space such as one with a discrete component.
-The unit rate PPP can be defined on more general spaces than subsets of $\R^d$, but such generality is not very common in the statistical literature on point processes.
-On the other hand, the counting-scattering measure is readily adapted to general spaces, as we argued earlier.
+The unit rate PPP can be defined on more general spaces than subsets of $\R^d$, but this is not common in the statistical literature.
+The counting-scattering measure is readily adapted to general spaces, however.

-For finite point processes, we generally consider locations to precede marks; the latter should be scattered conditionally on the former through a family of models
+For finite point processes, we generally consider locations to precede marks.
+The latter are scattered conditionally on the former through a family of models

-The conditional densities above should be invariant under permutations of indices $\{1,2,\dots,n\}$ in order to preserve the natural symmetry of point processes.

-Fundamentally however, the marks of a finite point process are themselves a FPP; they are constituted of a random number of locations in some mark space $\cM$.
+The conditional densities above should be invariant under permutations of indices $\{1,2,\dots,n\}$ to preserve the natural symmetry of point processes.
+Fundamentally, the marks of a finite point process are themselves a FPP: a random number of locations in some mark space $\cM$.
 For this reason, it is usual to consider the set of locations with corresponding marks as a single point process over the product space $\cS \times \cM$.
 Along with location scattering distributions, the conditional densities in \eqref{condScat} specify the scattering models of this augmented point process: